sprrp/Docker-repo/java-api-docker/README.md

 This is a restfull api.
 To test its behaviour, there is a need to get and put the objects.

-# this servie accpet json payload
+# This servie accpet json payload

-# it has a filed echo whose value can be configured via cli
+# It has a filed echo whose value can be configured via cli

 # nginx deployment to K8s